districtr/districtr/docs/04drawing/undoredo.md

 ### Rendering

-Each Brush or Eraser's `...ToolOptionClass` is responsbile for calling the `UndoRedo` function to render, thus placing these buttons in within section class `.tool-options` along with other divs of class `ui-label`.
+Each Brush or Eraser's `...ToolOptionsClass` is responsbile for calling the `UndoRedo` function to render, thus placing these buttons within section class `.tool-options` along with other divs of class `ui-label`.

-A div of this class is created with the addition class `.undoredo-option`.
+A div of this class is created with the additional class `.undoredo-option`.
 A legend is included and a pair of buttons, tied with buttons, indicate the undo and redo arrows.
 Each button is given a map `Brush` specific id and is tied to that Brush's `undo()` or `redo()`